In this article, I am going to discuss different methods how to propagate Begonia maculata.

 How to Propagate Begonia Maculata

-A Begonia Maculata can be propagated from a stem cutting, a tip cutting, a rhizome, a leaf, or from seed.
+A Begonia Maculata can be propagated from a stem cutting, a tip cutting, a rhizome, a leaf, or from seeds.
 An easy way to propagate is to use a clean pruning shear, take a cutting and place the stem- or leaf cutting in a jar of room-temperature water.
 Once the stem cutting grows roots, transfer it to a pot.

-Different Methods How to Propagate Begonia maculata
+Different Methods How to Propagate a Polka Dot Begonia

 Propagating Begonia maculata in Water